 Walsall

-§ This page provides an overview of a UK's local authority district, bringing together various information to help you better understand this district.
+§ This page gives an overview of the Walsall local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
+One of 361 district profiles on Baseview.

-Walsall sits north of Birmingham, known historically for leatherworking.
+Overview ⁞ Walsall sits north of Birmingham, known historically for leatherworking.
 The town centre includes Walsall Arboretum, an extensive park with lakes and gardens, and the New Art Gallery on the waterfront.
 Surrounding areas such as Aldridge, Brownhills, and Willenhall add suburban and historic interest, with canals and green spaces weaving through.
 The district has a mix of urban communities, industrial heritage, and countryside edges leading into the South Staffordshire landscape.

+Who governs Walsall?
 The local government for this district is: Walsall Borough Council (Metropolitan District).

 Constituencies in Walsall